c0c0n3/ome-smuggler/docs.src/content/design/high-level/index.md

 Codebase Essentials
 -------------------
+Time to start digging into the source.
+Besides bringing your bucket and spade, it may help at this point to keep your editor handy so to be able to move back and forth between the code and the narrative below.

-The source base is split into two root packages: `ome.smuggler`, containing the app itself, and `util`, a general-purpose library with code that is totally independent of Smuggler and reusable across projects.
-In fact, `util` is part of the dowry we got when we forked from [Spring D'oh][springdoh-git].
+The source base is split into two root packages: `ome.smuggler`, containing the app itself, and `util`, a general-purpose library whose code is totally independent of Smuggler and reusable across projects.
+In fact, `util` is part of the dowry we got when we forked from [Spring D'oh](#springdoh).
 Since then we added a few more `util` classes but we can potentially ditch the whole lot if there's a better alternative.
-In any case, if you realise some of the code you're writing for Smuggler can be generalised to make it reusable in other projects, well, then you know where to put it :-)
+In any case, if you realise some of the code you're writing for Smuggler can be generalised to make it reusable in other projects, well, now you know where to put it :-)

 With that out of the way, let's have a closer look at what's in `ome.smuggler`.
-As noted in the diagram above, this is how Smuggler's components map to actual Java code:
+For starters, this is how Smuggler's components map to actual Java code:

 * the *REST controllers* are in the `web` package;
 * the *services* are in `core.service`;